 Misalignment of the SBJ can obviously affect other cranial bones, which fit closely together.
 It can contribute to TMJ pain and dysfunction.

 When the SBJ is misaligned, it affects the jaw.
 (Remember, your internal jaw muscles attach to it.)
-It is also a consideration in migraines, headaches, sinus problems and allergies, pain in the head, neck, and back, scoliosis, issues with eye movements, and problems with behavior, personality, learning, coordination, hormones, and emotions.
+It is also a consideration in migraines, headaches, sinus problems and allergies, pain in the head, neck, and back, scoliosis, eye movement, and problems with behavior, personality, learning, coordination, hormones, and emotions.